CodeEagle22/SIRITVIS/README.md

 The innovative capabilities of this tool hold great potential in various domains, such as marketing, politics, and disaster management, empowering data-driven decision-making through spatial topic distribution insights.
 Organisations can leverage SIRITVIS to gain a deeper understanding of their customers and stakeholders, foster engagement, and facilitate informed decision-making processes based on comprehensive social media data analysis.

-## How to cite
+## 📝 How to cite

 Narwade, S., Kant, G., Säfken, B., and Leiding, B. (2023), SIRITVIS: Social Interaction Research Insights Topic Visualisation.
+Journal of Open Source Software, https://joss.theoj.org/papers/b51be70e9634e45d8035ee20b6147d76.

 ## Features